 Before joining DOBT, Josh worked for the World Bank Group, Google and UNICEF Innovations, helping governments use technology to become more effective and inclusive.
-He is completing a PhD at Princeton University and has competed in several ultra-marathons.
+He is on leave from a PhD at Princeton University and has competed in several ultra-marathons.

-Kari is a writer and developer who contributes regularly to KQED and organizes the Sacramento chapter of Maptime.
-Previously, she raised funds for community-based organizations and served as a fellow at The William and Flora Hewlett Foundation.
-She is a graduate of Pomona College.
+Kari is a writer and developer who previously raised funds for community-based organizations and served as a fellow at The William and Flora Hewlett Foundation.
+She is a graduate of Pomona College and a competitive powerlifter.